duyanhle-glitch/sample/README.md

 - Madhav and Madan Mohan follow closely behind, forming a clear tier of high-revenue customers.

 #### Managerial Decisions
-- **Customer Segmentation**: The chart suggests a potential for segmenting customers into high-value, mid-value, and low-value groups.
+- **Customer Segmentation:** The chart suggests a potential for segmenting customers into high-value, mid-value, and low-value groups.
 This segmentation can inform targeted marketing strategies and customer relationship management efforts.
-- **Customer Loyalty**: The top customers, particularly Harivansh, Madhav, and Madan Mohan, may represent a core customer base that is highly loyal and valuable to the business.
+- **Customer Loyalty:** The top customers, particularly Harivansh, Madhav, and Madan Mohan, may represent a core customer base that is highly loyal and valuable to the business.
 It's essential to retain and nurture these customers.
-- **Sales Performance Analysis**: The chart can be used to identify underperforming customers and investigate the reasons behind their lower revenue.
+- **Sales Performance Analysis:** The chart can be used to identify underperforming customers and investigate the reasons behind their lower revenue.
 This analysis can lead to improvements in sales processes, product offerings, or customer service.

 ![tải xuống (35)](https://github.com/user-attachments/assets/eebc5912-713b-4c93-aaab-771ae39980d4)